Skip to main content

 Real households are not one child.
 This recipe onboards one family with two kids of different ages and gives each an age-appropriate policy that Phosra generates from their birth date — a 9-year-old and a 16-year-old end up with genuinely different rules, screen-time, and rating ceilings, from the same three lines of code.
 You will chain five endpoints: Every request and response below is verbatim live output, captured by running these exact calls against https://phosra-api-sandbox-production.up.railway.app.
 No API key, nothing to install.

 Sandbox-first.
 These calls run against the open sandbox with no credential — nothing you create touches a real family.
-The shapes are identical in production: swap the base URL for https://prodapi.phosra.com and authenticate with a phosra_live_… key.
+The shapes are identical in production: swap the base URL for https://prodapi.phosra.com and authenticate as the signed-in parent with a WorkOS session JWT (these are consumer routes; a phosra_ developer key does not work here).
+See Authentication.

 Before you start